 In this model, patients with NASH without advanced fibrosis who have false positive findings of advanced fibrosis on liver biopsy experience two costs associated with false positive results: the cost of annual specialist follow up and cirrhosis care as well as the lost effect of Vitamin E therapy.
 Similarly, patients with NASH who have false negative results of simple steatosis are not treated with Vitamin E. Patients with advanced fibrosis who have false negative results of NASH are treated with vitamin E but receive no benefit.
 The test characteristics of liver biopsy after a non-invasive test for fibrosis are unknown.
 Accordingly, for the strategies in our model that employ liver biopsy for patients with indeterminate results, it was assumed that biopsy test characteristics after non-invasive tests were perfect.
 The liver biopsy mortality rate is assumed to be 0.14%.[5]
 The cost of biopsy is $1,558 (1168 - 1948) USD (2014).[6]
 The cost of a fatal complication from liver biopsy is estimated to be $146,223 (2014 USD).[7]

-Transition probabilities:
+Transition probabilities

 The transition probabilities are detailed in Supplementary Table 1.
 Ranges were derived from the references listed.
 When high quality data from population-wide sources were available, beta distributions were used.[8]
 Beta distributions provide a probability density function between 0 and 1 with a parabola shaped by the probability given by the estimate.
 When drawn from beta distributions, the ranges listed reflect + two standard deviations.
 When single center estimates or author assumptions were available, a triangular distribution was employed reflecting the published range or a range of + 20% when one estimate was available.